 There are so many advantages that speak for a sailing holiday in Greece.
 The unique landscape, thousands of beautiful islands and the authentic people and culture are just a few of them.
 The cost for yacht charter around the Greek archipelagoes is very competitive.
 Let us tell you a bit more about chartering in this wonderful part of the world in detail.

-What are the appealing aspects of a yacht charter vacation in Greece?
+What are the appealing aspects of a yacht charter in Greece?

-With 13,676 km Greece has the longest coastline in the Mediterranean
+The popularity of yacht rental in Greece has its reasons.
+With 13,676 km, Greece has the longest coastline in the Mediterranean

 .
 It is easy to reach from all major European cities, as there are many international airports distributed throughout the islands.
 You can fly to Crete, Corfu